 Ausable River Action Plan (ARAP)

-Ausable River is home to many important fish, mussel species; Proposed Action Plan prepared to help protect these aquatic animals
+Ausable River is home to many important fish, mussel species; Ausable River Action Plan prepared to help protect these aquatic animals

 There are several threats to the survival and recovery of aquatic species at risk in the Ausable River.
 Low oxygen concentrations, nutrient enrichment, sediment loads, and invasive species are some of the factors that can impact their populations.

-The Ausable River watershed supports critical habitat for aquatic species at risk.
-Five freshwater mussels (Kidneyshell, Northern Riffleshell, Snuffbox, Mapleleaf, and Rainbow) and three fishes (Eastern Sand Darter, Lake Chubsucker, and Pugnose Shiner) are the focus of the updated ecosystem-based plan.
+The Ausable River watershed supports critical habitat needed for aquatic species at risk.
+Three freshwater mussels (Kidneyshell; Northern Riffleshell; and Snuffbox) and three fish species (Eastern Sand Darter; Lake Chubsucker; and Pugnose Shiner) are the focus of the plan.
+The new action plan provides actions to protect these species.

 The Ausable River Recovery Team (ARRT) is made up of watershed landowners and staff from Ausable Bayfield Conservation, Fisheries and Oceans Canada, Ontario Ministry of Natural Resources and Forestry, and local municipalities.
 Project partners began to take new conservation actions, starting in 2002, as part of the original Ausable River Recovery Strategy.
 The participants in this work completed voluntary stewardship activities to reduce sediment and nutrient inputs in the Ausable River watershed.
 Agencies also led management, monitoring, and education actions to reduce threats to species at risk.
 A new Action Plan guides these partners in their future work to protect species at risk in the Ausable River.